Blank paper protest

-Blank pieces of paper, posters and placards have been used a form of protest.
+Blank pieces of paper, posters and placards have been used as a form of protest.
 The message sent by such a protest is meant to be implicit and understood, but the lack of writing and slogans on the paper itself is designed to thwart efforts by authorities to prove that their prohibitions and regulations have been violated.

 Early examples occurred in the 1960s when protests became common.
 In 2022, the symbol was used in several countries, especially China.

 Canada

 A "Protest for Nothing" was held at University of Toronto Schools (UTS) in 1969.
 The protestors' placards were blank and their list of demands was a blank sheet of paper.

 China

 The use of a blank sheet of paper was prevalent during the 2022 COVID-19 protests in China as a symbol of Chinese censorship.
 It was first used in the 2019–2020 Hong Kong protests to protest the passing of the Hong Kong national security law after slogans and phrases associated with the protests were banned.
 The terms "blank sheet of paper" and "white paper" were also removed from online search results by Chinese censors.

 White paper has additional significance in China because white is a symbol of death and colour of mourning.